TradeWithSouvik/options-strategy-builder/README.md

 # Options Strategy Builder

-### We support Nifty and Banknifty Options intraday backtesting from Jan 2019 in 5 minute time frame.
+### We support Nifty and Banknifty Options backtesting from Jan 2019 in 5 minute time frame.
 ---
 ## Quickstart